Adoption Lawyers - How to Select the Best One for You

 Perhaps one of the most popular reason why adoptive parents retain an adoption lawyer is that a good adoption lawyer can often personally introduce you to a birth mother.
 (Providing critical legal advice is still the key, but matching you to a birth mother is a nice bonus.)
 Established adoption attorneys usually have working relationships with others in pregnancy-related fields, such as family planning centers, physicians, hospitals, counselors, the clergy etc. When these individuals learn a woman is considering placing a child for adoption, they will often refer her directly to the adoption attorney they have come to trust.
 There are a small number of states which do not permit attorneys, or any parties but licensed agencies, to locate and introduce birth mothers to adoptive parents.
 Generally, attorneys in those states advise adoptive parents how to locate a birth mother (the science of "networking," see our Secrets of Success article), then perform the necessary legal work thereafter, or in some cases can recommend an adoption attorney in another state (who can assist with matching) and work in tandem with that attorney.

 The American Academy of Adoption Attorneys (AAAA) is an excellent association of adoption lawyers.
 It has approximately 300 members nationwide and has strict requirements for membership (e.g. number of adoptions completed, number of interstate adoptions completed, regular attendance at national educational conferences, etc.).
 It is considered a leading resource for adoption attorneys.
 To see a full list of members, state by state, visit the AAAA website.
-Many AAAA members, and information about their practices, are listed below, along with links to their websites.
+Attorneys in some states have formed their own adoption academies, such as California (with even stricter requirements than AAAA), and Georgia.

 High ethics and absence of disciplinary adoptions